giantswarm/gitops-template/docs/repo_structure.md

 ### Overview

-At minimum, each management cluster MUST be created a GPG master key-pair, even when no encryption is required at the time of bootstraping.
+At minimum, each management cluster MUST have a dedicated GPG master key-pair, even when no encryption is required at the time of bootstraping.
 The GPG master key-pair is what enables user to store other GPG key-paris safely into this repository and deliver them to the cluster in a GitOps manner.
 Hence it SHOULD be used to encrypt other GPG key-pairs, but user MAY also choose to encrypt other resources with the master key.